 Issue Paper No. 145—Accounting for Transferable and Non-Transferable State Tax Credits

+Issue Paper No. XXX—XXX

-EXHIBIT A – Accounting for Transferable State Tax Credits
+EXHIBIT A – Accounting for Transferable Tax Credits

 On 1/1/X1 SAM Insurance Company purchased transferable state tax credits for a cost of $100,000.
 The transferable state tax credits are redeemable for $160,000 and expire at the end of 12/31/X4.
 SAM initially expects to utilize the tax credits before expiration in their state of domicile in the amount of $40,000 per year.
-In year X4, SAM sells the remaining $30,000 in transferable state tax credits for $20,000
+In year X4, SAM sells the remaining $30,000 in transferable state tax credits for $20,000.